Larscode-io/nuxt4/content/en/basic-texts.md

 &emsp;Moreover, the King may, in the event of the resignation of the Federal Government, dissolve the House of Representatives after having received its agreement expressed by the absolute majority of its members. <br/>
 &emsp;The act of dissolution convenes the electorate within forty days and the House of Representatives within two months. <br/>
 &emsp;In case both Houses are dissolved in accordance with Article 195, the Houses are convened within three months.<br/>
-&emsp;In case of early dissolution, the new federal parliamentary term may not extend beyond the day when the first election of the European Parliament following this dis¬solution is held.
+&emsp;In case of early dissolution, the new federal parliamentary term may not extend beyond the day when the first election of the European Parliament following this dis¬solution is held.<br/><br/>

 <span class="code"> Transitional provision </span>